Endometriosis & Adenomyosis

-Painful periods and and painful sex are not normal
+Painful periods and painful sex are definitely not normal!

-Endometriosis (pronounced “End-oh-meet-ree-oh-sis”) and 'un-affectionately' known as "Endo", is relatively common, with an estimated 10% of women in Australia suffering from the condition.
+Endometriosis (pronounced “End-oh-meet-ree-oh-sis”) and 'un-affectionately' known as "Endo", is relatively common, with an estimated one in nine Australian women suffering from the condition.

 It occurs when tissue similar to the lining of the womb (uterus) starts to grow in other places, such as the lining of the pelvis or sticking to organs in the pelvis such as the ovary or fallopian tubes.

-It is a long-term condition, which is not life-threatening but can have a significant impact on the quality of life of those afflicted, due to the debilitating pain and other symptoms that it causes.
+They are both long-term conditions, which are not life-threatening but can have a significant impact on the quality of life of those afflicted, due to the debilitating pain and other symptoms that they can cause.

 The symptoms of endometriosis can vary.
 Some women are badly affected, while others might not have any noticeable symptoms.
 Some women have endometriosis and don’t know about it.